 Only 3 of these unique Ferrari’s were ever sold, with one going to the middle east, one to Essex, and the location of the final car is unknown.
 While it may have been half the price of a real Ferrari Testarossa at the time, this car was certainly worth its money…

 Howard found this example in the ownership of a customer, who surprised him with the Ferrari when looking at buying back a Skoda estate.
-Howard was offered the car, and it has lived in his collection since, with the car undergoing restoration work to reinstate its original glory, including a full leather retrim, and special short pile carpets from Germany.
+Howard was offered the car and it has subsequently lived in his collection since.
+The car has since undergone restoration work to reinstate its original glory, including a full leather re-trim and special short pile carpets supplied from Germany.